Many Faces of Gay in Tunisia

 Michel smiled with a knowing look as he described sex between a Tunisian and a foreigner as not gay when a ‘gift’ is given (to the native guy).
 “Money is another way to redefine what happens.
 ‘Gay for pay’ with a foreigner for money is not gay.
 It’s a business transaction and a man may even brag about it among his friends, although that’s not likely.”

-This reminded him to say that Tunisians (and Arabs) are very quiet when they climax as a result of their early sexual experiences in the same bed with a cousin or a relative.
-A common social tradition when visiting relatives sleep over is for same genders to share a bed.
+This reminded him to say that Tunisians (and Arabs) are very quiet when they climax as a result of their early life sexual experiences in the same bed with a cousin or a friend.
+A common social tradition when visiting relatives is a sleep-over with same genders sharimg a bed.
 “They are very quiet so no one in the next room can hear.”he said with a knowing smile.